+- Maintenance and servicing carried out at predetermined intervals and with planned criteria and actions.
+A scheduled maintenance routine, usually activated by time, kilometers, work hours, etc. - A maintenance schedule is to be established Maximo for all items of mobile plant that require maintenance.
+Based on the maintenance schedule developed, Maximo will generate a work order for the maintenance required on an item of mobile plant - An annual inspection of trailers must be completed - These inspections can be spread over a 12 month period, but all trailers must be inspected by December annually

+3.7.5.2 Unplanned maintenance

-- Scheduled / Planned maintenance - Maintenance and servicing carried out at predetermined intervals and with planned criteria and actions.
-A scheduled maintenance routine, usually activated by time, kilometers, work hours, etc. A maintenance schedule is to be established Maximo for all items of mobile plant that require maintenance.
-Based on the maintenance schedule developed, Maximo will generate a work order for the maintenance required on an item of mobile plant - Unplanned maintenance - Unplanned or reactive maintenance includes mobile plant breakdowns, issues with mobile plant operation and minor repairs necessary to prevent any further deterioration of mobile plant condition - A risk assessment must be carried out to determine if it is necessary to remove the mobile plant from service until maintenance or repairs are completed - Following completion of unplanned or reactive maintenance, a work order shall be created which includes information about the maintenance undertaken
+- Unplanned or reactive maintenance includes mobile plant breakdowns, issues with mobile plant operation and minor repairs necessary to prevent any further deterioration of mobile plant condition - A risk assessment must be carried out to determine if it is necessary to remove the mobile plant from service until maintenance or repairs are completed - Following completion of unplanned or reactive maintenance, a work order shall be created which includes information about the maintenance undertaken